MarkGHX/Profiler/README.md

-# Profiler
+# Profiler: Black-box AI-generated Text Origin Detection via Context-aware Inference Pattern Analysis
-[EMNLP 2025] Profiler: Black-box AI-generated Text Origin Detection via Context-aware Inference Pattern Analysis
+We are currently preparing the code for release.
+The implementation will be made available during or shortly after the EMNLP 2025 conference.
+Thank you for your interest and patience!